dlkakbs/biomed-research/README.md

 - the system assembles, reviews, and either delivers or rejects the report
 - if the report is approved, the internal agent budget is distributed on completion

-This is not a chat demo.
-It is a payment-aware research pipeline with traceable evidence, peer review, and onchain job settlement.
+Veliora is a payment-aware research pipeline with traceable evidence, peer review, and onchain job settlement.

-## What The Product Does
+## What Veliora Does

 The user submits a disease-focused research query and funds a job budget in USDC.
 The system then runs a coordinated biomedical workflow across literature mining, drug-database screening, pathway anchoring, hypothesis generation, evidence scoring, red-team review, and final report synthesis.

 The output is a research brief, not a treatment recommendation.
 Reports are designed to be selective: a run can produce a shortlist, a weaker early-stage hypothesis, or no deliverable signal at all.
 If nothing crosses the quality bar, the run is rejected and the escrow is refunded onchain.

-## Why This Exists
+## Why Veliroa Exists

-Biomedical research workflows have many low-value but high-friction steps:
+Biomedical research workflows involve many specialized but coordination-heavy steps:

 - retrieving and filtering literature
 - screening candidate molecules and targets
 - anchoring candidates to disease biology
 - running independent critique and review

-Traditional payment rails are awkward for this because every small service action becomes too expensive or too operationally heavy to settle individually.
+Traditional payment rails are awkward for this because every small service action becomes too expensive or too operationally heavy to settle.

 This project uses Arc, Circle Gateway, x402, and ERC-8183 to make those steps economically practical: